Madama Butterfly Puccini

 When love is lost, what is left behind?

-Cio-Cio-San is a woman who dreams of a bigger life.
+Cio-Cio-San dreams of a bigger life.
 Pinkerton is a man who sees only a butterfly, something he can capture and keep.
 His callous pursuit ripples into sweeping tragedy.

 Puccini’s eternally popular Madama Butterfly is a profoundly moving experience.
 The yearning score soars to incredible heights (Cio-Cio-San’s dazzling ‘Un bel di’) and offers moments of exquisite stillness (the ‘Humming Chorus’).